API

 • The Docker environment supports this functionality natively, via the entrypoint.

 For each object in the cartography data model, there is an API.
-The list of APIs can be found in /route/api.php
+The list of APIs can be found in the /route/api.php file

 • /api/data-processings